codeborne/klite/docs/Kotlin.md

 | **Semicolons**               | Required                                                                             | Optional                                                              | Optional                                                               |
 | **Readable test names**      | `@Test void myCoolMethodDoesThisAndThat() {}`                                        | `@Test fun ``my cool method does this and that``() {}`                | `test('my cool method does this and that')`                            |
 | **Asynchronous Code**        | `CompletableFuture.supplyAsync(() -> ...)` (no syntactic support)                    | `suspend` functions built-in                                          | `async function fetchData() { ... }` async/await built-in              |

+See [TSGenerator](../json/src/TSGenerator.kt) in klite-json for generating TypeScript interfaces from Kotlin data classes.